Nevada may switch from caucus to primary

 “We know moving forward it’s time to move to a primary process, and time to have Nevada be the first early state in 2024,” Mounce said.

-Although the state party has built up considerable organizing muscle in part due to the hands-on nature of caucuses, Mounce said the end of caucuses will shed a considerable financial and time-consuming weight that will allow for more focus on registering new voters and recruiting volunteers.
+Although the state party has built up considerable organizing muscle in part due to the hands-on nature of caucuses, Mounce said the end of caucuses would shed a considerable financial and time-consuming weight that would allow for more focus on registering new voters and recruiting volunteers.

 Democrats preparing campaign